akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Aldwina set the cup aside.
 ‘You will have to be brave for me from now on, for I think that I shall soon see my mother and father.
 I am not afraid of that day, for I have asked the Lord to remember me.
 And, I will keep you in my heart always.’

-It felt like someone had thrust a huge thorn into Beatrice’s chest.
+A sob shook her chest.
 ‘I don’t know how to be brave,’ she whispered, not fully comprehending.
+It was the first time she had let herself feel it: the horror of her mother not being there, sharp as a thorn piercing her.

 ‘Yes, you do.
 You have been brave before.
 When Goosie was lost.
 When you shaped your first loaf and it came out lopsided.’
 Aldwina almost smiled.
 ‘Being brave does not mean not crying.
 It means doing the next thing, and the next, even when you are afraid, one day at a time, one step at a time.’